-Metric/Indicator Baseline/Actual Outcome Expected Outcome Metric/Indicator Baseline/Actual Outcome Students are listening to the teacher (Demonstrated by 4 Ls- look, lean, lower voice, listen).
+Metric/Indicator Baseline/Actual Outcome Expected Outcome Ls- look, lean, lower voice, listen).
 Students are listening to peers (4 Ls).
 Students are asking clarifying questions about what they heard.
 Students are restating or reporting out what their group/partner said.
 Students are following the given talk protocol routine (taking turns listening and speaking, actively participating) Communicating Reasoning: Students convey understanding/thinking through sharing of ideas (could be verbally, through writing, drawing models etc.).
 Students are constructing, applying, and justifying mathematical models.
 Students are using evidence to prove their point (referencing the text, prior knowledge, strategy etc.).
+Students critique the thinking of others or justify their thinking.
 Students are using Thinking Maps to organize abstract thoughts.
 Students are tapping into prior knowledge.
 Students are making connections across the curriculum.
 Students are engaged in the learning (appear interested in their learning, actively participating).